rougin/basilisk/README.md

 ## Running the project

-To run the project in a web browser, the [PHP's built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php) can be used:
+To run `Basilisk` in a web browser, the [PHP's built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php) can be used:

 ``` bash
 $ php -S localhost:80 -t app/public